When you need to hire a lawyer, you’ve probably seen better days.

 How Much Do Lawyers Cost Per Hour?

 In personal injury law, we generally recommend steering clear of attorneys who operate on an hourly basis.
-This pricing model can easily add stress to an already-stressful recovery process.
+This pricing model can easily add stress to an already stressful recovery process.

 Flat Fee (Task-Based)

 Task-based pricing structures for hiring a lawyer are usually for jobs with shorter, more predictable turnarounds.
-For example, if you need an attorney to write up a contract, review a contract, or fight a ticket, the attorney might charge a flat rate based on the task.
-This is because they know roughly how long these tasks take – and there aren’t many variables that can complicate the process.
+For example, if you need an attorney to write up a contract, review a contract, or fight a ticket, the attorney might charge a flat fee based on the task.
+This is because they know roughly how long these tasks take — and there aren’t many variables that can complicate the process.

-Now, paying a flat rate to hire a lawyer doesn’t necessarily mean there won’t be more costs.
+Now, paying a flat fee to hire a lawyer doesn’t necessarily mean there won’t be more costs.
 For example, say you need a terms and conditions sheet written for your startup company.
-As the attorney is writing up the contract, you may discover your business is more complex than you originally thought – and there are additional factors that need to be covered.
+As the attorney is writing up the contract, you may discover your business is more complex than you originally thought — and there are additional factors that need to be covered.
 Or, a seemingly civil, no-contest divorce can quickly get messy.

+Flat fee arrangements are often used for divorce or criminal cases.
 It’s pretty rare for a personal injury attorney to solely work on a task-based model.
 Unless you just need a standalone task in an injury case (which is also rare), we’d recommend avoiding this pricing structure.

 Unused hours in the retainer may be returned to the client after the case is over.

 What’s the Cost of NOT Hiring an Attorney?